You might reasonably expect that the text on a web page would just wrap around an image. It is not that simple.

 <img src="fish.gif" align="left" width="50" height="50">

 Project 2: HTML Basics

-The anchor symbol does not show in a browser or in print.
+In FPX, if an image has the align attribute, there is a black bar, called an anchor, on the line before the text starts.
+This line does not show in a browser or in print.
 Sometimes it is helpful to drag the image to a new location by dragging this anchor instead of dragging the image itself.

 The table below shows the values for ALIGN that you will use the most for images.
 There are some other values, but in most situations the results are the same as with one of values listed.